cs1302uga/cs1302-ce03/README.md

    ```

    This step is needed because student home directories on Nike are in a group that is different
    from `ugrads`.
-Subdirectories of your home directory should belong to the `ugrads` group as expected.
+Subdirectories of your home directory should belong to the `ugrads` group as
-   You can remove execute permission for other __at the end of this activity__ using:
+   expected.
+You should remove execute permission for other __at the end of this activity__ using:

    ```
    $ chmod o-x ~
    ```

-1. `user2`: Can you successfuly perform an `ls` on `user1`'s `exercise3` directory?
+1. **[user2]:** Can you successfuly perform an `ls` on user1's `exercise3` directory?
+   Don't be afraid to ask them for the absolute path of their `exercise3` directory.

-1. `user1`: Disable group read and group execute permissions for `Loop.java`.
-Additionally,
+1. **[user1]:** Disable group read and group execute permissions for `Loop.java`.
-if needed, enable group write permission as well.
+   Additionally, if needed, enable group write permission as well.

 1. **TRICKY** `user2`: Add a single line Java comment to the end of `Loop.java`.
 Yes, it is possible.